Some things last the test of time. That includes the rich, 500-year-old Jesuit heritage upon which the College was founded.

 Those with expertise in administration, whether it be in public or private school settings, higher education, teacher leadership as well as those responsible for organizational growth and development in healthcare, business and other entities will grow their competencies in leadership and research.
 Students will work collaboratively, as a community of learners with faculty members and research mentors, to enhance their leadership skills.

-Organizational leadership at the executive level, especially in education, cannot exist in a silo and at its best should be world serving.
+Organizational leadership at the executive level, especially in education, cannot exist in a silo.
 The interconnectedness of our world supports the development of academic programs that model collaboration among diverse individuals with divergent types and levels of professional experience.
-Executive leaders in education, as well as those responsible for organizational growth and development, should be able to engage in collaborative problem solving with a variety of stakeholders from within their organizations as well as with parties outside the organization in both the private and public sectors.
+Executive leaders should be able to engage in collaborative problem solving with a variety of stakeholders from within their organizations as well as with parties outside the organization in both the private and public sectors.
 Organizations and their communities are interdependent.

 Program goals reflect four pillars of excellence: Leadership that Transforms, Social Responsibility, Scholarship and Communication.
 Each pillar further specifies one or two program outcomes in the leadership development of doctoral graduates.